 The brains of little kids can be permanently altered from spending too much time using smartphones and tablets, according to research.
 The American Academy of Pediatrics recommends that children younger than 18 months have no screen time at all.
-They also recommends that parents make certain areas of the home media-free zones, such as the dinner table, the car and bedrooms.
+They also recommend that parents make certain areas of the home media-free zones, such as the dinner table, the car, and bedrooms.

 5. Make them work

 According to Julie Lythcott-Haims, former dean of freshman at Stanford University, in the TED talk below.
 Kids who regularly did chores at home achieve greater professional success later in life.